BLA to MOT Admission Information

 - Completion of criminal background check by end of first HOCS semester.

-Notice: For Fall 2012, all slots are filled and a wait list has been activated by ranked GPA.
+Notice: For Fall 2013, all HOCS slots are filled and a wait list has been activated by ranked GPA.
 Any student who begins the HOCS and/or MOCT courses and does not continue sequentially will be placed at the bottom of a wait list should one occur at time of placement.
-If slots are limited, ranked GPA will determine continuation.
+If slots are limited, ranked undergraduate degree-end GPA will determine continuation.
 Students are allowed only one such instance of "dropping back" one cohort year.

 Master in Occupational Therapy Admission